yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

-At the time data requested from CU to vL1D's addressing processing unit (texture addresser), there are for states for unit to decide whether to accept or roll back the data request to CU via data processor unit in vL1D.
+At the time data requested from CU to vL1D's addressing processing unit (texture addresser), there are four states for the complex to decide whether to accept or roll back the data request to CU via the data processor unit in vL1D.

 <br />